unparalleled-js/docs-1/connectors/oracle/run_sql.md

 This action lets you send a SQL string to the Oracle database to be executed.
 It can be used to execute Data Manipulation Language (DML) statements like `INSERT`, `UPDATE`, `SELECT` and `DELETE`, as well as Data Definition Language (DDL) commands, like `CREATE`, `ALTER` and `DROP`.

 Unlike [Select rows using custom SQL](/connectors/oracle/select.md#select-rows-using-custom-sql), this action is not optimized for easy configuration.
 For `SELECT` statements with large number of columns, use that action instead.
+Using custom SQL is a great way to improve recipe efficiency and balance load between Workato and your database.
+[Find out more in our best practices section how to use custom SQL to make your recipes more efficient.](/connectors/oracle/best-practices.md#when-to-use-custom-sql-and-stored-procedures-in-workato)

 **This action requires a connection using OPA version 2.4.3 or newer.**